konstantgr/ai-agents-deadlines/README.md

-## HCI Deadlines
+## Deadlines

-Countdown timers to keep track of a bunch of Human-Computer Interaction conference deadlines.
+Countdown timers to keep track of a bunch of conference deadlines.

 This is a fork of the [ai-deadlines](https://github.com/paperswithcode/ai-deadlines) website.